Miss Earth Guam: Miss Earth Guam 2008

 Jennifer Neves was crowned in July 2008, as the first Miss Earth Guam and bestowed the title of Miss Earth Guam 2008.
 She previously participated in the Miss Guam Universe 2008 and won as first runner-up.
 Guam Senator Tina Muna Barnes applauded Neves for "stepping up to the plate" and spoke about how the Miss Earth Guam delegate will bring awareness to the island's environmental issues, such as the possible destructive repercussions of the construction of a landfill in the southern region of Guam.

-Neves competed in the 8th edition of Miss Earth beauty pageant, which was held on November 9, 2008 at the Clark Expo Amphitheater in Angeles, Pampanga, Philippines.
-Eighty-five delegates arrived from October 19, 2008 in the Philippines.
+Neves competed in the 8th edition of Miss Earth beauty pageant, which was held on November 9, 2008, at the Clark Expo Amphitheater in Angeles, Pampanga, Philippines.
+Eighty-five delegates arrived from October 19, 2008, in the Philippines.
 The pageant was broadcast live via ABS-CBN in the Philippines and to many countries worldwide via Star World, The Filipino Channel and other partner networks.
 Karla Henry from the Philippines won the title of Miss Earth 2008.

 In addition to competing in the international pageant, Neves takes part in environmental and cultural immersion programs such as tree planting ceremonies and countrywide tours.

 Miss Earth Guam 2009

 Maria Luisa Santos won the Miss Earth Guam 2009 pageant, which was held on June 10, 2009.
-She inherited the crown from Jennifer Neves, who held the 2008 Miss Earth Guam title by virtue of the pageant organizers’ appointment.
+She inherited the crown from Jennifer Neves, who held the 2008 Miss Earth Guam title by virtue of the pageant organizers' appointment.
 Santos took four other awards: Miss Photogenic, Best in Native Costume, Best in Swimsuit, and Best in Evening Gown.
 She will represent the Guam in the international Miss Earth 2009 beauty pageant, which will be held in October- November 2009 in the Philippines.

-Crowned Miss Air (first runner up) was Tonilynn Dotts, who was also voted as “I-Connect Texters’ Choice.
+Crowned Miss Air (first runner up) was Tonilynn Dotts, who was also voted "I-Connect Texters' Choice".
 Tiffany DeGracia was Miss Water (second runner up); and Shirley Chu, Miss Fire (third runner up).
 The Miss Friendship award went to Madison Burkhart, who also won the Miss Eco-Tourism title for being most active in several environmental events the contestants were involved in.
 The event started off with Miss Earth 2008 Karla Henry crowning Miss Earth Guam 2008, Jennifer Neves.
 Other candidates were Maribel Almeria, Nacrina San Nicolas, Leilani Quitugua, Misaki Igarashi, AnaMae Concepcion, Lace Takao, Susana Wusstig, Anastasia Enaje, Melissa Santos and Beverly Acfalle.